Anoushirvan Khan Eyn ol-Molk

-He had issue with Ezzat od-Doleh and with other wives (among them Ghodrat Malek Khanoum).
+He had issue with Ezzat od-Dowleh and with other wives (among them Ghodrat Malek Khanoum).
 The descendants in the male line later took the family name Sepahbody (Sepahbodi) as a reference to Shir Khan's military rank.
 Two of his daughters married to Seyyed Sadr ed-Din 'Sadr ol-Ashraf I' from Mahallat, the uncle of Mohsen Sadr.
-Through one of his sons Shir Khan is the great grandfather of Farhad Sepahbody and through one of this daughters Shir Khan is the great great grandfather of Hossein Eslambolchi.
+Through one of his sons Shir Khan is the great-grandfather of Farhad Sepahbody and through one of this daughters Shir Khan is the great-great-grandfather of Hossein Eslambolchi.